 Volunteer grants

-Like matching gifts, volunteer grants provide corporate contributions to charitable organizations that their employees support.
-Instead of matching individual donations, however, volunteer grants match hours volunteered with corresponding grant amounts.
-For example, if an employee volunteered for 10 hours at a local animal shelter, your company might provide the organization with a $100 donation.
-If a different team member volunteers for 50 hours at an elementary school, the company may grant the school $500.
+For example, let’s say you promise to donate $10 for every hour employees volunteer.
+After learning about the opportunity, an employee volunteers for 10 hours at a local animal shelter, so your company provides the organization with a $100 donation.
+If a different team member volunteers for 50 hours at an elementary school, your company may grant the school $500.

 2. Decide whether you’ll manage your giving program in-house.